huggingface/huggingface_hub/CONTRIBUTING.md

 We welcome contributions to [add new containers](https://huggingface.co/docs/hub/adding-a-library#set-up-the-inference-api) for new libraries, to update the existing ones, and to provide help fixing bugs and adding features.
 This folder contains an additional README file explaining how you may test your code.

-When opening a PR on this part of the repository, please add @Narsil as a reviewer.

 ## JavaScript content